 Provides a comprehensive overview of enterprise integration patterns, including the Singleton pattern.
 It is written by two of the leading experts in the field of enterprise integration.

-Provides a comprehensive guide to software testing.
+Provides a practical guide to becoming a better programmer.
 It includes a chapter on the Singleton pattern.